International students under 18

-It is a condition of a Student Visa that these arrangements be maintained.
-Failure to do so can result in visa cancellation.
+It is a condition of a Student Visa that these arrangements are in place before a student visa can be issued.
+These conditions must be maintained and failure to do so can result in visa cancellation.

 Students who will be under 18 when they begin studying at UWA have two options for their accommodation and welfare arrangements.

 Students under the age of 18 must provide details of their parent or legal guardian, by completing the form below, and submitting it as part of the acceptance process:

 - Option A – Students stay in an accommodation and welfare arrangement approved by The University of Western Australia

 Under Option A, the student must have an arrangement with an approved carer service and a confirmed place in an approved college or homestay.
 The University will issue a 'Confirmation of Appropriate Accommodation and Welfare' letter (CAAW) together with your 'Confirmation of Enrolment' (CoE) which are used for an application for a student visa.
 It is important that students who are under 18 do not arrive in Australia before the date nominated by the University on their CAAW confirmation letter (unless accompanied by a parent), as this can result in their visa being cancelled.